nikbarb810/Pattern-Recognition/README.md

 ### 2. Basic Bayesian Classifier

 Evaluate a Wine dataset and classify new samples into red, white, or rose categories using a basic Bayesian classifier.
+Examine how introducing Conditional Risk, like price for each category, affects the output.
 Gain insights into probabilistic classification.

 ### 3. Bayesian Update